-For the fiscal year ended March 31, 2022, the Adviser received the fees (in addition to the securities lending compensation Krane receives under the Agreement discussed below), as a percentage of average daily net assets of each operational Fund, as set forth below, which is net of any fees waiver or expenses reimbursed:
+For the fiscal year ended March 31, 2023, the Adviser received the fees (in addition to the securities lending compensation Krane receives under the Agreement discussed below), as a percentage of average daily net assets of each Fund, as set forth below, which is net of any fees waived or expenses reimbursed:

-KFA Large Cap Quality Dividend Index ETF 0.40% KFA Mount Lucas Index Strategy ETF 0.89% KFA Small Cap Quality Dividend Index ETF 0.50% KFA Value Line® Dynamic Core Equity Index ETF 0.55%
+KFA Mount Lucas Managed Futures Index Strategy ETF (formerly, KFA Mount Lucas Index

+Strategy ETF) 0.89% KFA Value Line® Dynamic Core Equity Index ETF 0.55%

+\ UN PRI is an abbreviation for 'United Nations Principles for Responsible Investment,' a UN-supported network of investors that works to promote sustainable investment through the incorporation of environmental, social and governance factors into investment decision-making.
+PRI signatories publicly commit to adopt and implement the network's six ESG principles, which are voluntary and aspirational, where consistent with their fiduciary duties.
 In addition to the above-described services, to the extent a Fund engages in securities lending, Krane will: (i) determine which securities are available for loan and notify the securities lending agent for the Fund (the "Agent"), (ii) monitor the Agent's activities to ensure that securities loans are effected in accordance with Krane's instructions and in accordance with applicable procedures and guidelines adopted by the Board, (iii) make recommendations to the Board regarding the Fund's participation in securities lending; (iv) prepare appropriate periodic reports for, and seek appropriate periodic approvals from, the Board with respect to securities lending activities, (v) respond to Agent inquiries concerning Agent's activities, and (vi) such other related duties as Krane deems necessary or appropriate.

 Under the agreement, while the fees and expenses related to a Fund's securities lending-related activities reduce the revenues and income of the Fund from such activities, they are not fees and expenses for which Krane is responsible.
 Further, as compensation for the services provided by Krane in connection with any securities lending-related activities, each Fund pays Krane 10% of the monthly investment income received from the investment of cash collateral and loan fees received from borrowers in respect of securities loans (net of any amounts paid to the custodian and/or securities lending agent or rebated to borrowers).
-[For the fiscal year ended March 31, 2022, Krane did not receive any revenue from the Funds related to securities lending activities.]
+For the fiscal year ended March 31, 2023, Krane did not receive any revenue from the Funds related to securities lending activities.

-The Investment Advisory Agreement has been approved by the Board of Trustees and shareholders of each Fund (in this regard, Krane as the sole initial shareholder of the applicable Funds approved various matters and agreements, including the Investment Advisory Agreement for each Fund prior to its public offering).
-A discussion regarding the basis for the Board's approval of the investment advisory agreement with Krane with respect to the KFA Large Cap Quality Dividend Index ETF, KFA Small Cap Quality Dividend Index ETF, and KFA Value Line® Dynamic Core Equity Index ETF is available in the Funds' Semi-Annual Report to Shareholders dated September 30, 2021.
-A discussion regarding the basis for the Board's approval of the investment advisory agreement with Krane with respect to the KFA Mount Lucas Index Strategy ETF is available in the Funds' Annual Report to Shareholders dated March 31, 2021.
+The Investment Advisory Agreement has been approved by the Board of Trustees and shareholders of each Fund (in this regard, Krane as the sole initial shareholder of a Fund approved various matters and agreements, including the Investment Advisory Agreement for the Fund prior to its public offering).
+A discussion regarding the basis for the Board's approval of the investment advisory agreement with Krane with respect to the KFA Mount Lucas Managed Futures Index Strategy ETF and KFA Value Line® Dynamic Core Equity Index ETF is available in the Funds' Semi-Annual Report to Shareholders dated September 30, 2022.